© 2025

 The Carousel, 2022 (Materials) | 8 Kodak Carousel S, Paper, Aluminium, Custom Made Electronics.
 Dimensions: ❬0.6m x 1.0m x 2.8m❭

 Drone-like sounds of whirling fans within the projectors are accentuated with the rhythmical and mechanical clicks of the projector's internal cam-driven logic controllers to form an abstract audial composition.
-Unlike conventional animation, the artwork runs at a reduced frame rate of 12 frames per minute.
-The inspiration for this is ambient music, the beauty space can give to sound, and how that concept can be applied abstractly to animation.
+Unlike conventional animation, the artwork runs at a reduced frame rate of approximately 12 frames per minute.
+The inspiration for this is ambient music, the beauty that space can give to sound, and how that concept can be applied abstractly to animation.

 data/carousel_files/carousel_a.jpg